 If podcasts are free, then you might be wondering how they make money.
-The honest truth is that many podcast do not make money, and are made at least initially as a fan project.
+The honest truth is that many shows do not make money, and are made at least initially as a fan project.
 The low-cost format lends itself nicely to niche interests, and as of 2020 there are well over a million podcasts with tens of millions of episodes to listen to.

 Obviously the goal of professional podcasters is to make money, and there are a few ways to do it.
 Most podcasts make money by taking sponsorships and including advertisements.
 Like radio, these are typically inserted in short commercial breaks during the episode.
-Others, like BBC, are at least partially financed by governments or other organizations.
+Others, like the BBC, are at least partially financed by governments or other organizations.

 How do you listen to podcasts?

 There are a number of ways to listen to podcasts on your computer, smartphone, or smart home device.
-You can even listen to podcasts on modern gaming consoles and smart TVs.
+You can even listen on modern gaming consoles and smart TVs.
 Odds are if the device has a speaker or headphone jack, you can listen to podcasts on it.